lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 ------------
 To view the prefrences for featherpad press :kdb:`control +Shift +P` or :menuselection:`Options --> Prefrences`.
 To have settings on the featherpad prefences is on the :guilabel:`Window` tabs.
 To remember the size of your window check the :guilabel:`Remember size on Closing` checkbox.
 To hide the toolbar you can press the :guilabel:`do not show toolbar` checkbox.

+To change prefrences on how text is displayed choose the :guilabel:`Text` Tab.
+To have featherpad remember what font you want press the :guilabel:`Remember Font` checkbox.
+If you do not want featherpad to highlight syntax by default uncheck the :guilabel:`highlight syntax by default` checkbox.
+If you want to change the be able to change the syntax highlight check the checkbox for :guilabel:`Support Syntax override`.

 Screenshot
 ----------
 .. image:: featherpad.png